ArmandoPires103/Digimon-Throwback/README.md

 Browse a collection of Digimon and their details.

 ## Adventure Mode:
-Start your Digimon journey and unlock new experiences.
+Start your Digimon journey and explore it's history.

 ## Quiz Section:
 Take a quiz to see which Digimon you are compatible with.